PUBLIC NOTICE FOR PROPOSED RULES

-Upcoming Meetings - The Board has scheduled their next meeting for, September 24, 2024.
+Upcoming Meetings - The Board will meet February 06, 2026.
 Meeting information may be viewed on the Board Meeting page.

 Counseling Compact - The Wyoming Board is a member of the Counseling Compact.
 To learn more, go to the Compact page.